 • Look for a long offer.
 The longer the offer term, the more time you'll have to pay off your debt for a low or 0% rate.
 Make sure the first thing you do is compare credit cards.

-• Find a low rate.
-Most balance transfer credit cards in Australia offer 0% interest for the promotional period.
-Typically, the lower the rate, the more you'll save.
+• Find a 0% balance transfer rate.
+The best balance transfer credit cards in Australia offer 0% interest for the promotional period.

 • Take note of the revert rate.
 If you haven't paid off the balance transfer by the end of the offer period, the higher revert interest rate will be charged on your leftover debt.